 The communication process starts with the group, which lets its group conscience - for or against change, approval or disapproval of a proposed action - be known to its elected general service representative (G.S.R.).
-The G.S.R. (see Chapter Two) makes sure the group's wishes are heard and fully considered at the district and Area levels, and that they are part of the Delegate's thinking at the Conference.
-After each annual Conference, the G.S.R. is responsible for making sure that group members are informed about what went on at the Conference and made aware of the full range of Advisory Actions (see Chapter Seven).
+The G.S.R. (see Chapter Two, page 9) makes sure the group's wishes are heard and fully considered at the district and Area levels, and that they are part of the Delegate's thinking at the Conference.
+After each annual Conference, the G.S.R. is responsible for making sure that group members are informed about what went on at the Conference and made aware of the full range of Advisory Actions (see chapter 7, page 39).